🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’± Currency Stability + 9.2 -- 30 As part of the Eurozone, Altea benefits from the high stability and global strength of the Euro.
+πŸ’± Currency Stability + 9.2 -- 30 As part of the Eurozone, the euro is highly stable and widely trusted, providing a secure financial environment for remote workers.

 πŸ’» DIGITAL NOMAD ESSENTIALS